-The Grand Challenge of Cultural Understanding will be working on a number of initiatives under the heading India Voices over the next year.
-The programme will be cross-disciplinary in scope while being grounded in disciplinary excellence.
+The Grand Challenge of Cultural Understanding worked on a number of initiatives under the heading India Voices throughout 2017; the activity will carry on into 2018.
+The programme is cross-disciplinary in scope while being grounded in disciplinary excellence.
 Through community engaged research, public and academic discourse and policy engagement India Voices aims to effect social impact.

 Prof Marie Lall on her Difficult Dialogue

 UCL Pro-Vice Provost (South Asia), Prof Marie Lall, discusses the problem of working in silos in academia, something that the Grand Challenges are trying to help fix.